-Prerequisite: None.
-Recommended: English 28, English 363, or placement into English 101.
+Prerequisite: Sociology 1.
+Recommended: English 28, English as a Second Language 363, or placement into English 101 and Stat 101.

 This course considers the logic of the scientific analysis of society and social institutions.
 We will analyze the various methodological tools utilized in social science research and clarify basic social science issues.
 Topics include research design, conceptualization, measurement, sampling methodology, and both qualitative and quantitative data analysis.
 Students will analyze specific data collected in the field.
+C-ID: SOCI 120